rob2d/greedux/README.md

-A modular, clean and modern workflow framework for React/Redux development
+A modular, clean and modern workflow template for React/Redux development

 ### Features ###
 - Optional live-reload environment in gulp